simsek97/cognito-authentication-patterns/README.md

 npm install
 ```

-2. Pull backend from AWS Amplify using appid and envname which can be found on AWS Amplify UI.
+2. Pull backend from AWS Amplify using appid and envname which can be found on the AWS Amplify UI.

 ```
 amplify pull --appId appid --envName envname